ubc-mgem-fcor599/github-tutorial/README.md

 8. Take a screenshot of your GitHub forked repo with your README and **submit on Canvas to recieve a participation grade**

 ### FCOR 599
-Edits to the README - Nicole Graham
+Edits to the README file - Nicole Graham